 Google Doesn’t Say How to Get Sitelinks

-Google advises webmasters to build sites with clear navigation and a well-planned heirarchy of pages.
+Google advises webmasters to build sites with clear navigation and a well-planned hierarchy of pages.
 These features may make a site more amenable to Google’s Sitelink analysis algorithms.

 The precise workings of many Google algorithms, including Sitelinks, are kept secret to discourage people from manipulating the rankings, but we can still look at examples and try to understand where Sitelinks come from.
 I’ve worked on many sites with Sitelinks, and these sites are similar in the following ways:

-- Site ranks first for the keyword(s) that generate the Sitelinks listing
+- Site ranks on the first page for the keyword(s) that generate the Sitelinks listing

 - Easily spiderable, structured navigation.

 - Strong click through rates from the search results page.

 - Unique titles and meta descriptions on internal pages.

 These factors may, or may not, be exactly what Google uses to trigger Sitelinks.
 Nevertheless, everything on this list is desirable for a web marketing program, so using the list as a guide would probably make your site more effective.

 I’ve also seen problem sites that did not get Sitelinks.
 Some characteristics that could hinder Sitelinks include:

 - Few destination pages: the vast majority of traffic is directed to just one page.